1. Mission Statement

 To keep our prices as low as possible we order the following papers in large quantities, we always keep these in stock to expedite your projects and meet your deadlines:

-• 100 lb text (glossy on both sides) for flyers
+• 100 lb gloss (or matte) text for flyers

-• 80 lb cover (glossy on both sides) for brochures
+• 80 lb gloss (or matte) cover for brochures

-Ultra-violet cured coatings can be applied on our C2S 12pt and 80lb cover, at a nominal cost.
+Ultra-violet (UV) cured coatings can be applied on our 111 lb cover and 80 lb cover, at a nominal cost.
 This provides a high gloss finish to the project.

 In-house, we scan slides, negatives, transparencies, high quality prints and 3 dimensional objects.
 If you will be providing scanned images on disk, bear in mind the final output.
 Please submit images at the actual size they will print, including bleed with the following resolutions for best results: